thomaswening/salter/README.md

    - If they confirm, a file explorer window opens at the directory location, and the process continues only after the user verifies deletion.

 2. **Self-deletion of the executable**
    - The application cannot delete its own executable directly.
 Instead, a **cmd process** is started that schedules the deletion via a timeout.
-   - If any errors occur, the user is prompted to manually delete the remaining files.
-   - A final check is performed to confirm deletion before the process is completed.
-   - If any files remain or the user declines manual deletion, the uninstallation is aborted, and the console returns to the menu.

 ## Logging